solomonaboyeji/codelorhd-old/README.md

 🕴️ _I seek to work with business owners and individuals to help them achieve their desired solutions to various software related problems or tasks._

 - 🔭 I build APIs in FastAPI
-- 💻 Fullstack development in Django.
 - 💻 ReactJS/NextJS are my go-to framework for frontend.
 - 📱 I build mobile apps in Flutter.
 - ⚽ C'mon City!
 - 🌱 I keep learning and applying.
+- 📕 Currently Reading Clean Code
 - ⚡ Fun Fact: I like coding and building products for myself, individuals and businesses.
 - ⚡ Fun Fact: Never make a project look boring to me.